YYZ - ARN

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Stockholm Arlanda Airport clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Stockholm Arlanda Airport on a Friday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Saturday is the most expensive day to fly from Toronto to Stockholm Arlanda Airport.
-For your return ticket, we recommend flying on a Tuesday and avoiding Saturdays for the best deals.
+On the other hand, Tuesday is the most expensive day to fly from Toronto to Stockholm Arlanda Airport.
+For your return ticket, we recommend flying on a Thursday and avoiding Wednesdays for the best deals.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Stockholm Arlanda Airport?